ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-android/it-works.md

 Great work, your app is now live!
 Now let's start playing with user sign-in.

-1. Run the app in the simulator.
+1. Run the app in the emulator.
 2. Click "Create an account" and fill in the form.
 3. You are logged in!